-Safely board a rowboat and row in a straight line for 200 yards/meters, stop, make a pivot turn, return to the starting point, and backwater in a straight line for 50 yards/meters.
+Safely board a rowboat and row in a straight line for 200 feet, stop, make a pivot turn, return to the starting point, and backwater in a straight line for 40 feet.
 Make a turn and return to the starting point.

-Safely board a canoe, kayak, or paddleboard and paddle a straight line for 200 yards/meters.
-Make a turn and return to the starting point.
+Safely board a canoe, kayak, or paddleboard and paddle a straight line for 200 feet.
+Make a turn and return to the starting point and backwater in a straight line for 40 feet.

 Demonstrate a draw stroke to move the boat sideways both right and left, and forward and reverse sweeps to spin the boat both clockwise and counterclockwise.